andrijun0406/DellAzureStackHCI/README.md

 1. AX nodes and TOR switches are racked and stacked and powered-on according to the deployment worksheet
 2. Active Directory are in-place with users setup as Admin and Local Admin in each of cluster nodes
 3. DNS are in-place and FQDN are resolved for related IP address configured
+4. Download ISO image which consists all the scrips provided in this repo

 ## PreDeployment Configuration